mattdelhey/mattdelhey.github.io/_posts/2014-5-26-galaxy-zoo.md

 a Kaggle competition of my choosing for my machine learning class.
 I ended up deciding on the rather interesting Galaxy Zoo problem.
 I didn't perform all too well (145th out of 329) but the competition was rather fierce.
-Turns out CNN's were the way to go---not too surprising.
+Turns out CNN's were the way to go&mdash;not too surprising.

 Check out my
 [final report](http://mjd2.blogs.rice.edu/files/2014/05/report.pdf)